Procurement Insights

 Lead times and the agility advantage

 In a market where consumer preferences shift, promotions change, and regulatory requirements update, this rigidity is a genuine competitive disadvantage.
-Local flexible packaging lead times of 3β6 weeks allow brands to respond to market changes, run limited-edition packaging, and adjust specifications without the 4-month planning horizon that imports require.
+Local flexible packaging lead times of 3–6 weeks allow brands to respond to market changes, run limited-edition packaging, and adjust specifications without the 4-month planning horizon that imports require.
+For example, many SA brands are switching to local stand-up pouches, barrier films, thermoforming films, liner bags, and printed flexible packaging for exactly this reason.

 The key question to ask a local supplier is: can you demonstrate equivalent performance on the specifications that matter for my product?
 For barrier performance, seal integrity and print quality, the answer from certified local manufacturers is yes.